fdchevalier/jupyter-tunnel/README.md

 Note: the `user@server` can be simplified to `server` if you use a SSH config file or if the username of your local machine is the same as the one on the remote machine.

-## Companion script
+## Companion scripts

-`jupyter-tunnel-shutdown.sh`: this script sends an interruption signal to any jupyter-tunnel processes.
+* `jupyter-tunnel-shutdown.sh`: this script sends an interruption signal to any jupyter-tunnel processes.
 This is equivalent to Ctrl+C used to close the tunnel.
 This script can be to automatize tunnel shutdown on sleep for instance in order to make sure that port on server will be released.
+* `jupyter-node.sh`: this script starts a Jupyter server on a node of a SGE cluster from the head node.

 ## License